NRL Rugby Betting Tips, Previews & Predictions

-The National Rugby League (NRL) is a league of professional rugby league teams in Australia.
+The NRL (National Rugby League) is a league of professional rugby league teams in Australia and New Zealand.
 The NRL is run by the Australian Rugby League Commission and the main competition is currently known as the Telstra Premiership.

-The 2019 NRL Telstra Premiership is contested by sixteen teams, fifteen which are based in Australia and one based in New Zealand.
-In terms of television viewers and match day attendances, the Telstra Premiership is the most popular rugby league club competition in the world.
+The NRL Telstra Premiership is contested by sixteen teams, fifteen which are based in Australia and one based in New Zealand.
+In terms of television viewers and match day attendances, the NRL is the most popular rugby league club competition in the world.

 The New South Wales Rugby League (NSWRL) ran the major rugby league competition in NSW from 1908 to 1994.
 The State of Origin series in the 1980s initiated an expansion of the NSWRL premiership with the addition of Canberra and Illawarra in 1982.

 Further expansion occurred in 1988 with three more teams based outside Sydney; the Newcastle Knights, Brisbane Broncos and Gold Coast-Tweed Giants.

 In 1995 control of the competition passed from the NSWRFL to the Australian Rugby League (ARL).
 What followed was a bitter battle for control of the game which culminated in the Super League war.

 News Limited formed their own Super League and the ARL announced it was forming a new company to organise the competition.
 In 1998 the disputes were finally settled with the formation of the National Rugby League which was jointly owned by the ARL and News Limited.